 We’ve always had a pretty laissez faire attitude towards commenting at Club Troppo.
 Contrary to the impressions of some, we have only ever banned two or three persistent trolls, and only ever delete comments that are persistently abusive or defamatory.

 However, there have been a few persistent trolls of recent times who have shown us that the banning system doesn’t work well by itself.
-Accordingly we’ve decided to implement the Wordpress registration utility for commenters.
+Accordingly we’ve decided to implement the WordPress registration utility for commenters.
 I expect this will mean that everyone including longtime commenters (but perhaps excluding existing registered “users”??) will need to complete a once-only registration process to be able to post comments here.

 We really hope you grit your teeth and take the time to complete the process, because we value your comments and the open, thoughtful, and mostly mutually respectful debate that takes place here.